kiewic/PowerBI-WaffleChart/Tutorial/MigrationGuidlineAPI.1.3.md

 ## DataViewUtils

-[DataViewUtils](https://www.npmjs.com/package/powerbi-visuals-utils-dataviewutils) is a set of functions and classes in order to simplify parsing of the DataView object for Power BI custom visuals
+[DataViewUtils](https://www.npmjs.com/package/powerbi-visuals-utils-dataviewutils) is a set of functions and classes in order to simplify parsing of the DataView object for Power BI custom visuals.

 Deprecated Reference | NPM package namespace
 --------------|----------------------